Home

 You should choose a heavy-weight pan with good heat conducting qualities like tri-ply stainless steel.
 These pans are also made of aluminum with non-stick surfaces, anodized aluminum, lined copper and granite.
 I do not care for non-stick or anodized roasting pans because it is difficult to see the color of the juice of the roast or turkey or chicken or Cornish game hen being cooked.

-Low sides allow the heat from the oven to expose the entire surface of the meat to create a browned exterior.
-But the sides can't be too low or you'll be facing the same problem as the broiler idea.
+surface of the meat to create a browned exterior.
+But the sides can't be too

-Rectangular shaped roasting pans allow for more volume (big birds, rump roasts) than some other shapes.
+Rectangular shaped pans allow for more volume (big birds, rump roasts) than some other shapes.
 Other than that, the shape of the pan doesn't really matter.

 A roasting pan does need to be "sized" for your oven AND the food you cook most often.